About Manor Pet Housing

 Over to social

-After the pet shop turned down our prototype, I popped the hutch on Facebook.
+After the pet shop turned down the prototype, I popped the hutch on Facebook.
 Several comments and shares later and it was bought by a rabbit owner in London.
 The very first Manor Pet product (rabbit home) was shipped to its new destination in the south.

 Social, it turns out, was a turning point for the business.